eatahine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd /etc/hosts -Display the content of /etc/passwd and /etc/hosts
 tail -n 10 /etc/passwd -Display the last 10 lines of /etc/passwd
 head -n 10 /etc/passwd -Display the first 10 lines of /etc/passwd
+grep -n 3 iacta -script that displays the third line of the file iacta